CartWebApp/bio-shield-website-vaslo-co/rey-reflection.md

 13. Make the appearance of the products page modern (+edits)
 14. Making the Cart page more modern (ended up only changing the edge of the borders)
 15. Make submissions in the search bar lead the user to the products page
+16. Make the main content for the home. ("This late into the project?"
+Yes.)